 In that vein, visual slides paired with localized content from a platform such as The Word Point can do wonders for your meeting.
-Visuals are considered a lingua franca in the corporate sphere, meaning that you will be able to visualize some data, products and services for everyone in the room to get a grasp on the point of it all.
+Visuals are considered a lingua franca in the corporate sphere, meaning that you will be able to visualize some data, products, and services for everyone in the room to get a grasp on the point of it all.

 5. Memorizing Complex Ideas

 Marketers are often tasked with briefing their business partners or associates about forthcoming plans and projects.
-This means that they are also in charge of making sure that their audience memorizes any ideas, plans or roadmap details in regards to the pitch.
+This means that they are also in charge of making sure that their audience memorizes any ideas, plans, or roadmap details in regard to the pitch.
 According to recently collected data, 47% of people agree that the role of a visual presentation is to summarize complex information so that it becomes more digestible.